Brian Bagdonas, Director

 Connie Blauwkamp, Director

 Connie Blauwkamp has more than 20 years experience delivering marketing and communications programs for non-profits, technology start-ups and Fortune 500 companies.
-Connie is a partner of Buzzworm Studios, an artist services company that provides photography and printmaking services to artists.
+Connie is a partner of Buzzworm Studios.
 She has an MBA from the University of Oregon and a Bachelor of Arts in English.

 Chris Chen, Director and Vice Chair